dciliberti/lehner-motoren-map/README.md

 | 11.4	| 684.0	| 10675	| 56.5 | 632.0	| 92.4 |
 | ...   | ...   | ...   | ...  | ...    | ...  |

-Therefore, any electric motor data can be imported and plotted, although this software is focused on the 2280-40 for my personal interest.
+Therefore, any electric motor data can be imported and plotted, although this software is focused on the 2280-40 for my research activities.

+## Usage

+### Input
 At the beginning of the main script `performanceCharts.m` the following variables are assigned:
 - `propDiam`: the propeller diameter in meters, assigned by the user
 - `windSpeed`: the advance speed of the propeller in m/s, assigned by the user
 - `Jconv`: a conversion factor from RPM to advance ratio J, pre-defined

 Then the user should write the propeller operating point of interest.
-If void, the program should only show the motor performance maps in terms of torque, shaft power, efficiency, and absorbed current as function of RPM and input voltage.
+If none, the program should only show the motor performance maps without propeller data points.
 The utility of this software is to plot the propeller operating points acheivable with the motor.
-The possibility to account for gearbox is included.
+A gearbox may be included.

-## Usage
 After defining the propeller diameter and the wind speed in the first lines of the main script `performanceCharts.m`, the user should write the propeller operating condition as a matrix.
 Each column correspond to a given quantity, i.e. Thrust, Shaft Power, RPM.
 Each row is a different combination of these quantities.
 For instance:

 | Thrust (N) | Shaft Power (W) | (RPM) |